How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Introduction and main results

 \subsection{Organization of the paper}

-The proofs for the derivation of the critical wave-speed and the existence of a corresponding travelling wave solution follow well-trodden yet elegant paths and employ a convergence analysis of suitable additive and multiplicative martingales.
+The proofs for the derivation of the critical wave speed and the existence of a corresponding travelling wave solution follow well-trodden yet elegant paths and employ a convergence analysis of suitable additive and multiplicative martingales.

-Indeed, in Section \ref{sec:add_mart}, we derive solutions to the linearized wave equation \eqref{eq:LinearFKPPDormancy} in terms of a corresponding additive martingale based on the dual on/off branching Brownian motion.
-The convergence properties of this martingale then provide information about the asymptotic speed of the right-most particle in the on/off branching Brownian motion.
+Indeed, in Section \ref{sec:add_mart}, we use the solutions to the linearized wave equation \eqref{eq:LinearTravellingWAVE} to construct a corresponding additive martingale based on the dual on/off branching Brownian motion.
+The convergence properties of this martingale then provide information about the asymptotic speed of the rightmost particle in the on/off branching Brownian motion.

-In Section \ref{sec:travelling}, we establish the existence of travelling wave solutions.
-This is done again following a well-known general recipe by characterizing solutions to the wave-equation \eqref{eq:LinearTravellingWAVE} in terms of suitable multiplicative martingales.
+In Section \ref{sec:travelling}, we establish the existence and properties of travelling wave solutions.
+This is done again following a well-known general recipe by characterizing solutions to the travelling wave equation \eqref{eq:TravellingWaveI} in terms of suitable multiplicative martingales.

-We complete the paper by a discussion (Section \ref{sec:discussion}) of the wave-speed in all model variants in dependence on the underlying parameters, by addressing open problems related in particular to the critical case, and by outlining possible future research.
+We complete the paper by a discussion (Section \ref{sec:discussion}) of the wave speed in all model variants in dependence on the underlying parameters, by addressing open problems related in particular to the critical case, and by outlining possible future research.

-Finally, the Appendix (Section \ref{sec:Appendix}) establishes technical results, including the existence and uniqueness of a related PDE necessary to estblish the crucial martingale property in Section 2.
+Finally, the Appendix (Section \ref{sec:Appendix}) establishes technical results on the speed function which are needed in the previous sections.